muratk3n/thirdwave/en/tweets/2019/week43.md

 step](https://muratk3n.github.io/thirdwave/en/2018/12/linc-bi.html),
 if not more.

-Now there is some backbone, social awereness among open-source folks - but you won't come across to any of them in polite company.
+Now there is some backbone, social awereness in open-source circles - but you won't come across to these guys in polite company.

 *2019-10-18 10:1:12*